mssalstrom/Group5-repo-projects/README.md

 # Setup

-- In your python IDE of choice open the app project
+- In your python IDE open the app project
 - Open the file app.py

 >In python terminal